Malk97/News_Stock/README.md

    ```

 ## Deployment
-- The system is deployed on AWS using EC2, S3, and Lambda.
+- The system is deployed on AWS using EC2, S3.
 - The model and fine-tuning components are stored in S3 and loaded dynamically.
 - The Streamlit app is hosted on EC2 with automatic updates from the repository.